ddablib/sysinfo/README.md

 This unit contains a group of static classes and some global variables that provide information about the user's computer system and operating system.
 Some useful constants and type definitions are also included.
 The static classes are:

-* _TPJComputerInfo_ – provides information about the host computer and current user.
+* _TPJComputerInfo_ – provides information about the host computer and the current user.
 * _TPJSystemFolders_ – gets the full path to certain system folders.
-* _TPJOSInfo_ – supplies information about the operating system information including the platform, product name, product ID code, version and service packs.
-In some cases, mainly for Windows 10 and later, some development and/or beta builds are also detected and reported.
-Whether or not this is can be done depends on the availability of information about such builds.
+* _TPJOSInfo_ – supplies information about the operating system.

-In addition, the unit extends and enhances the information provided by the `SysUtils` unit's _Win32xxx_ variables (such as _Win32Platform_) by defining further _Win32xxx_ variables that store the extended operating system information available on later NT platform OSs.
+In addition, the unit extends and enhances the OS version information provided by the `SysUtils` unit's _Win32xxx_ variables (such as _Win32Platform_) by defining further _Win32xxx_ variables that store the extended operating system information available on later OSs.

 ### Effect of changes to the Windows API